mhmdrdwn/traffic/README.md

 # Traffic Forcasting
-Using Different GNN models for traffic forcating
+Using Different GNN models for traffic forcasting

 ## Data